A1. Where are you located?

 12. Is there anything I can do to speed up the application process?

 The best way to ensure a quick answer on your application is to make sure the information you provide is correct and complete.
-When you turn in your application, provide us with a written list of your past rental references, complete with up-to-date names, telephone numbers, and fax numbers (if available).
+When you submit your application, provide us with your past rental references, complete with up-to-date names, telephone numbers, and fax numbers (if available).
 The less legwork we have to do to track down inaccurate or missing information, the faster we can process your application.

 The fee covers several things, most importantly the cost to perform a credit check.
 We use a credit reporting service to verify your good credit, and we pay a fee to that company for each applicant processed.
 The fee also covers our time spent checking your past rental references, and it pays for the paperwork associated with the lease.
 The fee also guarantees that the applicant is serious about the property, and cuts down on the number of bad or fake applications we receive.
 This helps keep the application fee low.

 14. My application has been approved and I need to sign the lease.
-What should I expect at the lease appointment?
+What happens next?

-The lease appointment will last between 30- and 45-minutes.
-During this appointment you will have time to carefully read the lease, ask any questions, and sign the lease.
+A lease will be emailed to you via DocuSign – an electronic signature will be required for each person on the lease.
 It’s very important that you take the time to read the lease so that you understand what’s expected of you.
 Remember, the lease is a legally-binding document.
 Don’t sign it unless you feel certain that you agree with its terms and conditions.

 15. What is the lease term for your properties?

-The majority of our properties require a one-year lease.
-This means that you must rent them for at least one year, with the option to renew your lease for additional one-year periods.
-Some of our properties may be available only for a single 12-month period while the owners are out of the country or working in another state.
+The majority of our leases are no less than 11 months, with the option to renew your lease for additional one-year periods.
+Some of our properties may be available only for one year while the owners are out of the country or working in another state.
 We also have a few short-term rentals.

 16. How much security deposit must I pay?